alexb116/Manual_Testing_YouTube/README.md

 <h4> 1.1.2 Entry criteria defined </h4>

 <ul>
-●	The requirements for the YouTube application must be documented and reviewed ●	Business requirements are completed by the analysis team and are delivered to the appropriate testing team for evaluation ●	Sufficient resources, including testers and necessary tools, have to be allocated for testing ●	Potential project risks are detected and mitigated
+<li>●	The requirements for the YouTube application must be documented and reviewed</li>
+●	Business requirements are completed by the analysis team and are delivered to the appropriate testing team for evaluation ●	Sufficient resources, including testers and necessary tools, have to be allocated for testing ●	Potential project risks are detected and mitigated